 What's It Taste like?
 How Do You Eat It?

-Though the variety and preparation of anko may differ, no matter which type you are referring to, being able to taste the thick sweetness of the paste is the most common and important point.
+Though the varieties and preparation of anko may differ, no matter which type you are referring to, the thick sweetness of the paste is the most common and important point.

 What Kinds of Anko Are There?